emcuttsy/personal-website/content/about/header/index.md

   Hi, my name is Elise.
 Nice to meet you.
 ---
 <!-- this is a subheadline -->
-I'm a science journalist and former geomicrobiologist based in Graz, Austria.
-Bylines in *Scientific American*, *Voice of America*, *Science*, *Eos*, *Science News*, and more.
-2022 AAAS Mass Media Fellow at *Voice of America*.
+I'm a science journalist and former geomicrobiologist based in Graz, Austria with bylines in *Scientific American*, *Voice of America*, *Science*, *Eos*, *Science News*, and more.